dropwizard/dropwizard/docs/source/manual/core.rst

       # Settings for logging to syslog.
       syslog:

-        # If true, write log statements to syslog.
-        enabled: false

         # The hostname of the syslog server to which statements will be
         # sent.